mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/digitizer.rst

 The events can also be used in the DataStore in a similar form.
 Die Events können in ähnlicher Form auch bei den Sachdaten ohne Geometrien im DataStore genutzt werden.
 More info can be found on the :doc:`data_manager`.

+**Note:** The events are still in development and should be used with caution.
+The correct matching of the events and their dependencies are not yet finished and may be changed in future versions.

 .. code-block:: yaml